KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

       </td>

       <td>
-        Provide a name to identify the domain (for example, "Sales Campaign").
+        Provide a name to identify the domain (for example, "Marketing").
       </td>
     </tr>